vsajip/python-gnupg/docs/index.rst

     If specified, the value is used as the name of the secret keyring file.
-A list of paths to secret keyring files can also be specified. *Note that these files are not used by GnuPG >= 2.1.*
+A list of paths to secret keyring files can also be specified. *Note that these files are not used by GnuPG >= 2.1.* env  (defaults to ``None``)
+    If specified, the value is used as the environment variables used when calling the GPG

 .. versionchanged:: 0.3.4
    The ``keyring`` argument can now also be a list of keyring filenames.